 Brain connections are lost from disuse with the forgetfulness of normal ageing.
 Remaining active and adding new hobbies can help keep brain connections in use and add new when learning new skills.
 Knowing or learning a second language can also help protect mental health and listening to music is also beneficial.
 Hobbies and feeling some purpose in life may be protective.

 We are made with more water than any other nutrients.
 Water helps carry oxygen and nutrients in the circulating blood and helps remove toxins to be excreted by the kidneys.
 Nature gives us two kidneys possibly because they are so critical to health.

 Having adequate water or other non-diuretic fluids is essential to kidney and brain health, and the rest of the body.
 Being dehydrated can cause irritability and distractibility, and eventually may cause feelings of disorientation if severely dehydrated.
 Starting the morning with a glass of water can help replace fluid we lose in the air we exhale during sleep.

 Roughly drinking ounces of water/fluid equal to about half your body weight in pounds each day would provide adequate fluid – 75 ounces of water for a 150-pound adult would be about nine eight-ounce glasses or two refillable quart bottles of water and a bowl of soup at some meal of the day.

-As we age we tend to need more protein spread out more evenly throughout the day’s meals and within a variety of meals that adds up to slightly less calories than we needed when younger.
+As we age, we tend to need more protein spread out more evenly throughout the day’s meals and within a variety of meals that adds up to slightly fewer calories than we needed when younger.

 Choosing variety can help increase trace nutrients in the diet – the vitamins, minerals, and other antioxidants found in plants and other foods.
 Adding more whole grains, beans, nuts, seeds, vegetables, fruits, herbs and spices to meals and snacks can also increase fibre intake which supports healthy digestion and our beneficial bacteria.